 Ho’s Sculpture Garden and Studio welcomes visitors on Saturdays 12pm-5pm and by appointment.

-The doll assemblages are exhibited in the Studio and are also in his Etsy store HERE entitled “GallantLink.”
+Some of his doll assemblages are also available from his Etsy store “GallantLink.”

 2830 Aurora Ave, El Paso, TX 79930